Disappearance of Maura Murray: July 2004–December 2005

 On July 1, police retrieved the items found in Murray's vehicle from her family for forensic analysis.
-On July 13, a one-mile radius search was performed by nearly 100 searchers, including state troopers, rescue personnel, and volunteers.
-It was the fourth search around the crash area and the first search performed without snow on the ground.
+On July 13, a one-mile-radius search was performed by nearly 100 searchers, including state troopers, rescue personnel and volunteers.
+It was the fourth search around the crash site and the first search performed without snow on the ground.
 Authorities were most interested in locating the black backpack Murray had in her possession but not found in her car.
-Police stated the search discovered "nothing conclusive".
+Police stated the search discovered "nothing conclusive."

-In late 2004, a man allegedly gave Murray's father a rusty, stained knife that belonged to the man's brother, who had a criminal past and lived less than a mile from where the car was discovered.
+In late 2004, a man allegedly gave Murray's father a rusty, stained knife that belonged to the man's brother, who had a criminal past and lived less than a mile from where her car was discovered.
 His brother and his brother's girlfriend were said to have acted strangely after the disappearance, and the man's brother claimed he believed the knife had been used to kill Murray.
 Several days after the knife was given to Murray's father, the man's brother allegedly scrapped his Volvo.
 Family members of the man who turned in the knife claimed he had made up the story in order to obtain reward money in the investigation, and that he had a history of drug use.

 In 2005, Fred Murray petitioned New Hampshire Governor Craig Benson for help in the search, and appeared on The Montel Williams Show in November 2004 to publicize the case.
-On February 9, 2005, the first anniversary of Murray's disappearance, a service was held where the car was found, and her father met briefly with New Hampshire Governor John Lynch.
+On February 9, 2005, the first anniversary of Murray's disappearance, a service was held where the car was found, and Fred met briefly with New Hampshire Governor John Lynch.

-In late 2005, Fred Murray filed suit against several law enforcement agencies, with the aim of seeing files on the case.
-On November 1, 2005, a user named "Tom Davies" logged into a message board called "Not Without Peril", which was dedicated to discussion of Murray's disappearance, and claimed to have seen a black backpack behind a restroom at Pemigewasset Overlook, around 30 mi east of Woodsville on Route 112.
-Murray had owned a black backpack.
+In late 2005, Fred filed suit against several law enforcement agencies, with the aim of seeing files on the case.
+On November 1, 2005, a user named "Tom Davies" logged in to a message board called "Not Without Peril", which was dedicated to discussion of Murray's disappearance, and claimed to have seen a black backpack similar to Murray's behind a restroom at Pemigewasset Overlook, around 30 mi east of Woodsville on Route 112.
 Senior Assistant Attorney General Jeffery Strelzin stated that law enforcement "was aware of the backpack," but did not disclose whether it had been taken for forensic testing.